Mental and Physical Reactions to Substances

 Is Alcohol a Stimulant or Depressant?
 Understanding the Difference

-One of the most common questions people ask is whether alcohol is a stimulant or depressant.
-The short answer is that alcohol is a depressant, even though it may feel stimulating during the early stages of drinking.
+One of the most common questions people ask is whether alcohol is a stimulant or a depressant.
+The short answer is alcohol is a depressant, even though it may feel stimulating during the early stages of drinking.

 Alcohol affects the central nervous system by slowing down brain activity and altering communication between nerve cells.
 While people may initially feel more energetic or talkative, these effects come from reduced inhibition rather than true stimulation.